ranujasanmir/PixPick-Android/README.md

 **Keep in mind:**

 Usually comic images has width more than 500 pixels in every comic sites.
 PixPick will automatically skipping images that has width lower than 500 pixels.
-In next Filtering option you can ajust the pixel limit according to the you likes.
+In next Filtering option you can adjust the pixel limit according to the you likes.
 But make sure to check width and height in comic images before adding it.

 Next is you can select image saving file format.
 If you select any of available optionPixPick will save all images in that file format.